 Article 5 – Limiting Collection, Use, Disclosure and Retention

-5.1 Limiting Collection, Use and Disclosure – The CCA will not collect, use or disclose personal information indiscriminately.
+5.1 Limiting Collection, Use and Disclosure – Curling Canada will not collect, use or disclose personal information indiscriminately.
 Information collected will be for the purposes specified in Article 3.1, except with the consent of the individual or as required by law.

-5.2 Retention Periods – Personal information will be retained as long as reasonably necessary to enable participation in the CCA, to maintain accurate historical records and or as may be required by law.
+5.2 Retention Periods – Personal information will be retained as long as reasonably necessary to enable participation in Curling Canada, to maintain accurate historical records and or as may be required by law.

 5.3 Destruction of Information – Documents will be destroyed by way of shredding and electronic files will be deleted in their entirety.